tarunnarain/CTTC-Bhubneshwar-2016-Project/README.md

 # CTTC-Bhubneshwar-2016-Project
 # An Embedded System Project 8051

-Fully Automated Street Light Control System MicroContoler 8051.
+Fully Automated Street Light Control System based on MicroContoler 8051.

 AIM
 To build a embedded system to control the street light automatically as per the time and the traffic present in its vicinity.